iipeace/guider/README.md

 ```
 If you can run 'pip' on your system then just enter the following command:
     # pip install guider
+and just run the following commands:
+    # python -m guider
+    # guider

 Otherwise, download the source from https://github.com/iipeace/guider,
 and just run "guider/guider.py" on shell.

-If you want to run guider faster and lighter,
+If you want to run guider faster and lighter after downloading the source,
 then build and install it on your system as below.
     # cd guider && make && make install
 ```